Guide Dog Services

 • One-to-one training with a professional Guide Dog Mobility Instructor.

-• Customised instructional program to meet your individual needs.
+• Customised instructional programme to meet your individual needs.

 • Follow up and support for the life of the guide dog team.